buun-ch/dlt-salesforce-iceberg-rest-demo/README.md

 ## Limitations & Considerations

-### PyIceberg Constraints
+### PyIceberg Considerations

-This implementation is subject to PyIceberg's limitations:
+This implementation is subject to PyIceberg's characteristics:

+- **Performance**: Single-threaded processing may be slower than Spark for very large datasets
-- **Concurrent Writes**: PyIceberg doesn't support concurrent writes to the same table
+- **Concurrent Writes**: PyIceberg lacks automatic retry mechanisms for transaction conflicts, making concurrent writes more likely to fail compared to Spark
-- **Transaction Isolation**: Limited ACID transaction support compared to Spark
+- **Ecosystem**: Fewer integrations compared to Spark, but rapidly improving
-- **Performance**: Single-threaded writes may be slower for large datasets
-- **Schema Evolution**: Limited schema evolution capabilities

 ### Recommended Usage Patterns